A Day At Minuteman Missile National Historic Site

 I was fortunate enough to visit this amazing historical site with my work family.
 When we arrived, I was so surprised that it was even there.
 I grew up near the area and had driven past it probably hundreds of times as a child and had no idea it existed.
 Hiding the base in plain site was the military's intention.
 What I found most interesting about the missile site is that the National Park Service has done its best to make it feel like the military never left.

-The first place we went in Delta 01 was the living quarters.
-We saw where the men and women who served there slept, ate, and passed their time when not on duty.
+The first place we went in was Delta 01 which served as the living quarters.
+We saw where the men and women who served slept, ate, and spent their free time when they were not on duty.
 We learned interesting facts about what life was like and looked around at the dated magazines and furniture that was left behind.

-The control room was a big room full of buttons and controls.
-It was a place where a decision that would have changed the future of the country could have been made.
+The control room was the place where a decision that would have changed the future of the country could have been made.
 It was so cool to see giant computers and hear that my phone held 100 times the technology that all of those giant computers did.